 and my thoughts than your thoughts.”

 That verse from Isaiah is a way of saying that God has a different perspective than we do.
-God has a purpose, and he invites us to consider the difference between His perspective and ours.
+God has His own purposes, and He invites us to consider the difference between His perspective and purpose and ours.
 He desires for us to seek to understand His perspective and to align with His purpose.

-When Jesus says my yoke is easy and my burden is light, I believe he was encouraging us, at least in part, to understand and to adopt his perspective and his purpose.
-Our momentary lives include existential angst, dread, suffering and pain, but God has a purpose and a plan for us that is greater than what we see and experience under the sun, and it is liberating!
+When Jesus says my yoke is easy and my burden is light, I believe he was encouraging us, at least in part, to attempt to understand and adopt his perspective and his purpose.
+Our momentary lives include existential angst, dread, suffering and pain, but God has a purpose and a plan for us that is greater than what we see and experience under the sun, and that purpose is liberating!

 I see three concrete examples in scripture of the difference between God’s perspective and purpose and ours.
 (I am sure there are many more.)
 As God invites us to consider that His thoughts are not our thoughts, and His ways are not our ways, I think it is appropriate to consider and meditate on these three examples.